 The rate premium

-Before your next campaign, add up the hours.
-All of them.
-Then decide if "doing it yourself" is really cheaper.
+Before your next campaign, add up every hour your team touches it: outreach, negotiation, contracts, revisions, follow-ups.
+Then decide if "doing it yourself" is cheaper.

 What's the longest a single influencer deal has ever taken your team from first email to signed contract?